chrisfrank/nlp-workshop/README.md

 2. Install the required libraries.

     If you're familiar with `venv`, feel free to create a virtual environment and source it first.
-If not, just forget I ever mentioned it.
+If not, forget I mentioned it.

     ```
     pip install -r requirements.txt